EAEOMICS/Hybrid-genome-assembly-practice/docs/index.md

 In this section we will import and perform quality control (QC) on our data.

-Today we will use 4 pieces of data - **2 short read sets, 1 long read set, and a reference genome** to compare our assembly with.
+Today we will use 4 pieces of data - **2 short read sets, 1 long read set, and a reference genome** (to compare our assembly with).

 <br>